Skip to main content

 Technical Analysis

-CVE-2026-59996 describes a CWE-23 relative path traversal vulnerability in the scp component of OpenSSH before version 10.4.
-When copying files between two remote destinations, scp may incorrectly place a file in the parent directory of the intended directory.
-This behavior could lead to unintended file placement, potentially impacting system integrity or availability.
-The vulnerability does not involve confidentiality loss but has limited impact on integrity and availability.
-No official remediation level or patch information is provided in the available data.
+CVE-2026-59996 is a relative path traversal vulnerability in the scp component of OpenSSH before version 10.4.
+When copying files between two remote hosts, scp may incorrectly place files in the parent directory of the intended destination directory.
+This behavior could lead to unintended file placement, potentially affecting system integrity or file organization.
+The vulnerability does not impact confidentiality but has limited impact on integrity and availability.

 Potential Impact